What is IT Project Management?

 While the basic tenants and components remain the same, there are 4 industry standards for lifecycle models/ approaches to IT project management:

-- The waterfall model – where the complete set of 5 stages are completed one by one.
+Where the complete set of 5 stages are completed one by one.
 Once the final stage is completed, the project is complete.
 There are no iterations beyond the testing phase, which is followed by the final deployment.
 Such a model is useful when there is ample time for the full project to be completed at once without need for any phase-wise deployment.

-- The Spiral/Iterative model– where all 5 stages are completed, and then repeated till the desired goal is complete.
+Where all 5 stages are completed, and then repeated till the desired goal is complete.
 For example, such a model is helpful in constrained resources/ time and when the need is to release functional versions and improve with each iteration.

 Such models are typically applied in web development where new websites may be released with basic information and content, with further iterations to improve content and design.

-Hybrid model (Agile)– where the waterfall model is combined with iterative approach.
+Where the waterfall model is combined with iterative approach.
 Here, project work and deployments are split into smaller sprints, where each sprint builds on the previous sprints and each sprint is released using waterfall model.
 The agile model is a well-known standardised outcome of hybrid life cycle methodology.

 IT project management comes with its own set of challenges.
 These include lack of clarity among team members, disputes on methodologies to be used for coding, stakeholder management, etc. Below are the top best practices to follow to ensure prevention of issues, seamless functioning of the IT project team, and delivering expected outcomes: